Frequently Asked Questions (FAQ)

 Although the course is only one credit hour, this is undoubtedly one of the most demanding and time consuming courses Graphic & Interactive Design students face during their degree.
 During this course students prepare their past projects for their portfolio and often rework past projects.
-In addition students will design an identity/logo for themselves as well as a business card, letterhead, and self-promotional piece.
-Students will also refine their resume.
-All of this hard work is reflected during their portfolio review with professionals in the industry.
-Students should expect to also take a timed competency exam during the course, where they must score a minimum of a 70%
+All of this hard work culminates during their portfolio review with professionals in the industry interviewing them and discussing their final portfolios.
+Students should expect to also take a timed competency exam in GRA 1180C Portfolio Prep before being able to take GRA 1951C Portfolio Review.

-What is the competency exam and why do I have to take it to complete the portfolio review course?
+What is the competency exam and why do I have to take it to complete the Portfolio Prep course?

 The competency exam is a timed examination where student will be evaluated for their ability to design and use necessary software to produce a printed publication or a website with files they are supplied with.
-The competency exam measures students capabilities and reflects the knowledge and experience they have gained in the program.
+The competency exam measures students technical capabilities and readiness to execute professional quality work so they may begin work immediately upon graduation.
 After completing the competency exam students should feel confident that they are capable of working in an entry-level position as a Graphic, Interactive, or Web Designer.

 When is the best time to take the internship course?

 The best time to take the internship course is during your last semester while you are taking Portfolio Review.